-Cranial Cruciate Ligament Disease (ACL Injury)
+Cranial Cruciate Ligament Disease (CCL)

 The cranial cruciate ligament (CCL) in dogs is the equivalent of the anterior cruciate ligament (ACL) in humans.
 It is one of the ligaments that connects the thighbone (femur) to the shinbone (tibia) where they meet at the knee (known as the stifle joint in dogs) and help keep the joint stable.
 When the cranial cruciate ligament ruptures, the knee joint destabilizes, twists, and slips.
 If the ligament is partially torn, your dog may just limp, but once the ligament completely ruptures, your dog may refuse to put weight on the limb and walk on three legs.
 Movement of the misaligned joint causes further damage, inflammation, pain, and eventually arthritis.